-Students must present their Pioneer One-Card or "P-Card" (campus photo identification card) to redeem a meal from their dining plan.
-Dining plans are nontransferable.
-The Marketplace also accepts Dining Dollars or Campus Cash on account (P-Card must be presented), cash, or major credit card.
-A lost or stolen P-Card should be reported immediately to the Pioneer One-Card Office (Dining Services) in the Joe Rosenfield '25 Center.
+Students must present their Pioneer One-Card or “P-Card” (campus photo identification card) to redeem a meal from their dining plan.
+Dining plans are non-transferable (with the exception of guest meals) thus you are not able to give a meal to someone else or allow someone to use your P-Card to eat a meal from your meal plan.
+The Marketplace and the Spencer Grill accept Dining Dollars, Campus Cash on account (P-Card must be presented), cash, and major credit cards.
+A lost or stolen P-Card should be reported immediately to the Pioneer One-Card Office (Dining Services) in the Joe Rosenfield ‘25 Center.
 Replacement P-Cards are available from the Pioneer One-Card Office for a fee.

 The Marketplace welcomes guests of students without advance notice.
-Students may use their "guest meals" (included with some plans) or have their guests pay the cash meal price.
-Current rates are available in the Marketplace.
+Students may use their “guest meals” (included with their meal plan) or have their guests pay the cash meal price.
+Current rates are available using this link https://grinco.sharepoint.com/sites/CS/Dining/SitePages/Home.aspxi and are also available in the Marketplace.
 Student meal plans are nontransferable with the exception of guest meals.

 Alcohol in the Marketplace

 No alcoholic beverages of any kind, in any container (sealed or not), may be brought into the Marketplace at any time by any person (legal age or not).